 The story of No Regrets for Our Youth ends twelve years after it began, in 1945.
 An intertitle proclaims: “The war is lost, but freedom is restored.”
 Yukie’s father has been restored to his teaching job at Kyoto Imperial University, and Noge’s come to be revered as a martyr.
 (The late antimilitarist once told Yukie that, in time, the public would appreciate what people like him had done.)
 Still, there is an air of sadness in the present—reflection over what was lost in the struggle for freedom, academic and otherwise—especially at the reception where Professor Yagihara gives a speech about his former student.
 All is certainly better, but hardly ideal.

 There is tremendous irony in the last few minutes of No Regrets for Our Youth—both in the writing and in Setsuko Hara’s performance.
-In playing the scene of Yukie explaining her situation to her mother, Hara beams incessantly, even forcibly, as though putting on a façade of happiness (despite her insistence to the contrary).
+In playing the scene of Yukie explaining her situation to her mother, Hara beams incessantly, even forcibly, as though putting on a façade of happiness.
 And if the next scene is any indicator, she just might be.
-On her way out of town, Yukie stops by beautiful Arashiyama, and this time, she’s all alone (in a place where she used to frolic in naïve innocence).
+On her way out of town, Yukie stops by beautiful Arashiyama, and this time, she’s all alone (in a place where she used to frolic with others in naïve innocence).
 Resting next to a babbling brook, she watches a new generation of students—ones who didn’t have to choose between conformism and individuality—hopping across the stones spanning the stream (just as she and her friends had done; they even sing the same songs).
 Framed in a long-lasting close-up, Yukie somberly stares after the students, remembering her youth and everything she’s lost.
 The title of the movie comes from a phrase Noge once said to her and she’s adopted it herself, but it’s only somewhat true.
 Yukie may have found a meaningful way to lead her life, but it’s come at a terrible price.

 For the picture’s ending, Kurosawa added a dialogue-free coda absent in Eijiro Hisaita’s screenplay.
 Three trucks come barreling past the camera down a gravel road—destination: the farming community—the last one stopping to pick up Yukie, who needs a ride.
 The farmers in the back of the truck are all smiles as they take her suitcase and help her up.
 Once aboard, Yukie leans against the chassis, standing before everyone else.
 An irony-fueled montage ensues with the farmers smiling and bowing (apologetically as well as welcomingly) to the very same woman who, just a few years before, they had all scorned and shunned as the wife of a spy.
 Perplexed at first, Yukie finally gives a soft smile.
 Noge’s words have proven true: in time, the Japanese people came to realize the nobility of his cause.
 Our heroine’s smile is tinged with sadness (she did lose Noge, after all), but at least now she has proof her love’s death wasn’t completely in vain.
-The final image begins as a group shot of everyone with Yukie framed in the center; the truck then resumes its journey, pulling away from the camera, taking Yukie back to the village where she uncovered not her political beliefs but her independence, her cause, her reason for living, and her sense of self.
+The final image begins as a group shot of everyone with Yukie framed in the center; the truck then resumes its journey, pulling away from the camera, taking Yukie back to the village where she uncovered not so much her political beliefs but her independence, her cause, her reason for living, and her sense of self.

 In a 1956 issue of Eiga Junkan magazine, Kurosawa was quoted saying: “I believed [at the time of No Regrets for Our Youth] that it was necessary to respect the ‘self’ for Japan to be reborn.
 I still believe it.
 I depicted a woman who maintained such a sense of ‘self.’”
 And following a very careful and thorough analysis of the picture under discussion, I am convinced, now more than ever, that this is the core of his movie.
 The film’s social backdrop certainly influences key narrative events but only takes center stage on occasion; much more attention is instead zeroed in on Yukie and her journey.